-14th January, 2016 - The history of Lohri, a seasonal festival of North India is as old as that of story of Indus Valley civilization itself.
+14th January, 2024 - The history of Lohri, a seasonal festival of North India is as old as that of story of Indus Valley civilization itself.
 The Festival of Lohri marks the beginning of the end of winter and the coming of spring and the new year.

-24th March, 2016 - Literally "Holi" signifies "burning" in Indian language.
+25th March, 2024 - Literally "Holi" signifies "burning" in Indian language.
 But, how it came to be associated with 'burning', is a story.
 The reference is found only in ancient Indian mythology.
 And It is the legend of Hiranyakashipu, to whom the celebration of Holi is associated.

-21st May, 2016 - There are many reasons for celebrating religious and other festivals.
+23rd May, 2024 - There are many reasons for celebrating religious and other festivals.
 They help bring people of all sects and classes together; they bring fun and laughter and good feeling to people whose lifes might otherwise be drab and dull and they remind people, yet after years, of a special event or happening.

-30th July, 2016 - Teej is the festival of swings.
+07th August, 2024 - Teej is the festival of swings.
 It marks the advent of the monsoon month of Shravan (August).
 The monsoon rains fall on the parched land and the pleasing scent of the wet soil rises into the air.
 Swings are hung from trees and decorated with flowers.

-25th August, 2016 - Sri Krishna was born on the 'Rohini' nakshatram (star) on Ashtami day.
+26th August, 2024 - Sri Krishna was born on the 'Rohini' nakshatram (star) on Ashtami day.
 This festival is also known as Sri Krishna Jayanti and Janmashtami.
 The actual day of celebration can be on two different days as the star 'Rohini' and Ashtami may not be on the same day.